Mikki Queen: 2014: two-year-old season

 On 7 December 2014 Mikki Queen began her racing career by finishing a close second to Gilda in an event for hitherto unraced juveniles over 1400 metres at Hanshin Racecourse.
 Two weeks later at the same track the filly recorded her first success as she won from seventeen opponents in a maiden race over 1600 metres.

 2015: three-year-old season

-Mikki Queen began her second campaign in the Daily Hai Queen Cup (a trial race for the Oka Sho) over 1600 metres at Tokyo Racecourse in February and finished second to Cat Coin, beaten a neck by the winner.
+Mikki Queen began her second campaign in the Queen Cup (a trial race for the Oka Sho) over 1600 metres at Tokyo Racecourse in February and finished second to Cat Coin, beaten a neck by the winner.
 The filly missed the Oka Sho in April, as she had not earned sufficient prize money, and was stepped up in trip to win Wasurenagusa Sho over 2000 metres earlier on the card.